Pineapple Chiffon Cake

-I WAS LOOKING for an unusual recipe to enter in competition at the local county fair.
-It seemed that unusual cakes and pies won, so I looked through my Mother’s old recipes and found this.
+I was looking for an unusual recipe to enter in competition at the local county fair, so I looked through Mom’s old recipes and found this.
 I love pineapple, so thought I would give this a try.
-It was a big hit with my husband and brought me a blue ribbon at the fair!
+It brought me a blue ribbon at the fair!— Cheryl Tichenor, Elgin, Illinois

 - 2-1/4 cups cake flour